Roger Rabbit short films: Production

 Trail Mix-Up was directed by Barry Cook, instead of Rob Minkoff, who remained as a co-executive producer.
 Trail Mix-Up was the third and last Roger Rabbit short, and was again produced by Disney's Florida studio.
-Unlike the two previous shorts, the animation (still traditionally hand-drawn on paper) and composting was done digitally in the studio's CAPS system.
+Unlike the two previous shorts, the animation (still traditionally hand-drawn on paper) and compositing was done digitally in the studio's CAPS system.

 The short was released theatrically with Disney/Amblin's A Far Off Place on March 12, 1993.

 Home media

 In 1995, a VHS tape of the three shorts was released under the title It's Roger Rabbit, bundled with Who Framed Roger Rabbit.
 A nearly identical video was released by itself in 1996 under the title Disney and Steven Spielberg present The Best of Roger Rabbit.
 The three shorts are also included in the 2003 special edition "Vista Series" DVD of Who Framed Roger Rabbit.
 On March 12, 2013, Walt Disney Studios Home Entertainment remastered and reissued all three shorts as part of the 25th anniversary Blu-ray release of Who Framed Roger Rabbit.
+All three shorts are available to stream on Disney+ as separate shorts; Tummy Trouble and Trail Mix-up are standalone listings and Roller Coaster Rabbit as an extra for the original film.
+For some reason, Trail Mix-up is excluded in the UK.